Proof of Zamolodchikov conjecture for semi-classical conformal blocks on the torus: Probabilistic conformal blocks

 and a similar expression holds for the $q$-independent field $Y(x)$.

-The existence of the limits above can be shown in the following way. { Note that the identity
+The existence of the limits above can be shown in the following way.
+Note that the identity

-implies that the sequence in \eqref{def:GMC} is a martingale.
-Since it is positive, almost sure convergence is guaranteed by the martingale convergence theorem, which in turn proves the existence of the limit in \eqref{def:GMC}.}
+implies that the sequence in \eqref{def:GMC} is a martingale with respect to the filtration generated by the sequence of random variables $\{({a}_n, {b}_n)\}_{n\geq 1}$.
+Since the sequences is almost surely positive, an almost sure convergence is guaranteed by the martingale convergence theorem, which in turn proves the existence of the limit in \eqref{def:GMC}.
+More details about the existence of the limits could be found in \cite{rhodes2014gaussian,berestycki2017elementary}.